ccgargantua/arena-allocator/README.md

 specified arena's region.
 Nothing will restrict you from allocating more memory than you specified, so be mindful of your memory (as you should anyways) or you will get some hard-to-track bugs.
+By default, memory is aligned by sizeof(size_t), but you can change this by
+#defining ARENA_DEFAULT_ALIGNMENT before #include'ing
+arena.h.
 Providing a size of zero results in a failure.

 Parameters:
   Arena *arena    |    The arena of which the pointer